 101 Bar (Hverfisgata 10) is the perfect place for a post-restaurant drink.
 Essentially a hotel bar for the ever so fancy boutique Hotel 101, this is designer chic where you still feel at home, and probably the least hotel bar-like bar you’ll ever go to.

 If I was a tourist I’d probably go to Perlan (Öskjuhlíð.
 It’s that globe-y thing you see on the hill.) and enjoy a wonderful 360° view of Reykjavík in a perfectly kitsch location and have breakfast in the cafeteria.
 Although I do have the sneaking suspicion that food wise Grái kötturinn, a hole in the wall on Hverfisgata 16a, known for luxurious brunches, would be a better choice.
 It’s perfect if you have a big hole to fill and it opens ridiculously early.
 Or just head to the next Kaffitár (Bankastræti 8, Höfðatorg and more) and have amazing coffee and something breakfasty on the side.

 Whale of a time

 There’s nothing like spending your morning spotting those “gentle giants”.
 From April through September there are tours a few times a day, the first at 9am and they last 2.5 to 3.5 hours.
 In winter there is one tour a day at 1pm and lasts a bit longer.
 In June and July there is also a midnight tour, leaving at half past eight, which sounds like pure delight.
-Dress accordingly (although some gear is provided), and understand that you might be on one of the unlucky boats (an even better reason to do some giant-eating later).
+Dress accordingly with the right clothes you've packed (although some gear is provided), and understand that you might be on one of the unlucky boats (an even better reason to do some giant-eating later).
 But if you are lucky there is nothing quite like it!
 Check out Elding, a local whale watching company.

 Or a different kind of splashing….